New to AWS Storage Gateway?

 See below for details.

 The AWS Storage Gateway is a service connecting an on-premises software appliance with cloud-based storage to provide seamless and secure integration between an organization’s on-premises IT environment and AWS’s storage infrastructure.
-The service enables you to securely store data to the AWS cloud for scalable and cost-effective storage.
+The service allows you to securely store data in the AWS cloud for scalable and cost-effective storage.
 The AWS Storage Gateway supports industry-standard storage protocols that work with your existing applications.
-It provides low-latency performance by maintaining frequently accessed data on-premises while securely storing all of your data encrypted in the Amazon Simple Storage Service (Amazon S3).
-For disaster recovery scenarios, it can serve as a cloud-hosted solution, together with EC2, that mirrors your entire production environment.
+It provides low-latency performance by maintaining frequently accessed data on-premises while securely storing all of your data encrypted in Amazon Simple Storage Service (Amazon S3) or Amazon Glacier.

 Gateway-Cached Volumes: You can store your primary data in Amazon S3, and retain your frequently accessed data locally.
 Gateway-Cached volumes provide substantial cost savings on primary storage, minimize the need to scale your storage on-premises, and retain low-latency access to your frequently accessed data.

 Gateway-Stored Volumes: In the event you need low-latency access to your entire data set, you can configure your on-premises gateway to store your primary data locally, and asynchronously back up point-in-time snapshots of this data to Amazon S3.
 Gateway-Stored volumes provide durable and inexpensive off-site backups that you can recover locally or from Amazon EC2 if, for example, you need replacement capacity for disaster recovery.